 The instructor and students discuss strategies to advocate for persons with mental health issues.
-Specifically, in order to develop a framework for advocacy, they discuss the WHO publication Mental Health Policy and Service Guidance Package - Advocacy for Mental Health so they can identify, describe and develop a community engagement project.
-This project demonstrates understanding of advocacy strategies and should be shared with the faculty supervisor prior to initiating the project and strategies.
-The general purpose of the community engagement project is for the student to engage with the therapeutic or educational community in some way and give back to the site and related communities.
-(See Community Engagement Project).
+Specifically, in order to develop a framework for advocacy, they discuss the WHO publication Mental Health Policy and Service Guidance Package - Advocacy for Mental Health.

 COURSE POLICIES AND EXPECTATIONS